Political forecasting

-History of Election Forecasting
+History

 People have long been interested in predicting election outcomes.
 Quotes of betting odds on papal succession appear as early as 1503, when such wagering was already considered "an old practice."
 Political betting also has a long history in Great Britain.
 As one prominent example, Charles James Fox, the late-eighteenth-century Whig statesman, was known as an inveterate gambler.
 His biographer, George Otto Trevelyan, noted that"(f)or ten years, from 1771 onwards, Charles Fox betted frequently, largely, and judiciously, on the social and political occurrences of the time."

 Before the advent of scientific polling in 1936, betting odds in the United States correlated strongly to vote results.
 Since 1936, opinion polls have been a basic part of political forecasting.
-More recently, prediction markets have been formed, starting in 1988 with Iowa Electronic Markets.

 With the advent of statistical techniques, electoral data have become increasingly easy to handle.
 It is no surprise, then, that election forecasting has become a big business, for polling firms, news organizations, and betting markets as well as academic students of politics.

 Academic scholars have constructed models of voting behavior to forecast the outcomes of elections.
 These forecasts are derived from theories and empirical evidence about what matters to voters when they make electoral choices.
 The forecast models typically rely on a few predictors in highly aggregated form, with an emphasis on phenomena that change in the short-run, such as the state of the economy, so as to offer maximum leverage for predicting the result of a specific election.

-An early successful model which is still being used is The Keys to the White House by Allan Lichtman.
 Election forecasting in the United States was first brought to the attention of the wider public by Nate Silver and his FiveThirtyEight website in 2008.
 Currently, there are many competing models trying to predict the outcome of elections in the United States, the United Kingdom, and elsewhere.

 In a national or state election, macroeconomic conditions, such as employment, new job creation, the interest rate, and the inflation rate are also considered.

-Methods of Election Forecasting
+Methods

 Averaging polls

 Combining poll data lowers the forecasting mistakes of a poll.
-Political forecasting models include averaged poll results, such as the RealClearPolitics poll average.